 If you have never experienced what it feels like to stand at the base of a glacier fed waterfall, then a trip to Skógafoss is an experience not to be missed.
 The sound as huge volumes of water plummet 200ft into the Skógá River below is deafening and when combined with the icy cold spray against your face, the feeling is completely invigorating.
 This waterfall along with many others in Iceland such as Gullfoss, Öxarárfoss, and Seljalandsfoss offer great compositions and the opportunity to shoot long exposure images.

 Known as the land of fire and ice, Iceland was sculpted by a combination of volcanic activity, the weather and of course the ocean.
 At Vik and Reykjanestá we will photograph the impressive sea stacks surrounded by huge crashing waves.
 Using various techniques, including ND graduated filters, 10 stop filters and telephoto lenses, we will capture the power and drama of the Atlantic ocean in all its glory.

 Southern Iceland is known for its iconic viewpoints, but it is the fleeting moments of amazing light that define this island.
 The sight as a herd of wild reindeer wander across the icy barren wilderness, or a small red and white wooden church set against the backdrop of a huge mountain are the kind of scenes we will strive to capture.
-The primary reason for choosing to run my Southern Iceland landscape photography workshop in March is due to the beautiful soft, low light that you only get at this time of year.
-Sunrise and sunset times are also very reasonable during the winter months.
+The primary reason for choosing to run my Southern Iceland landscape photography workshop in the autumn and winter months is due to the beautiful soft, low light that you only get at these times of year.
+Sunrise and sunset times are also very reasonable during these seasons.